-Parity Specifies the type of parity being used for the data communication on the serial port.
-If you want to force a parity type, you can specify Mark for 1or Space for
+Parity Specifies the type of parity being used for the data communication on the serial

 Data Options: Even, Odd, Mark, Space, None

 Stop Bits Specifies the number of stop bits that follow a byte.

 Data Options: 1,1.5, 2.
 1.5 is only available on the 1-port and 2-port models, but not on the modem line (Serial Port 2) of the SDS1M model.